 By adopting innovative design and fabrication methods, ETH researchers have built an ultra-thin, sinuous concrete roof.
 Scientists here integrated new lightweight construction methodologies with intelligent and adaptive building systems.
-They are planning to use it for the NEST, the living lab building of Empa and Eawag in Dübendorf by the next year.
+They plan to use it for the NEST, the living lab building of Empa and Eawag in Dübendorf, by the next year.

 The concrete roof is built by adding several layers.
 Its 1st layer consists of heating and cooling coils.
 There is an insulation installed in its inner layer.
-The 2nd layer i.e., exterior layer is composed of thin-film photovoltaic cells.
+The 2nd layer, i.e., the exterior layer, is composed of thin-film photovoltaic cells.
 Scientists also used an adaptive solar façade technology through which the concrete generates more energy than it consumes.

 Currently, this concrete roof is in its prototype stage.
 It is 7.5 m high with a surface area of 160 m2.
-It has a thickness of an average 5 cm varying between 3 cm along the edges of the roof to 12 cm at the support surfaces.
+It has a thickness of an average of 5 cm, varying between 3 cm along the edges of the roof to 12 cm at the support surfaces.

 In addition, scientists used a framework net of steel cables covered in a polymer textile.
-Due to this, scientists were able to save a great deal on material for construction.
+Due to this, scientists were able to save a great deal on construction materials.